uppercuut/CareerApplicationFromBack-Backend/README.md

 Link to the Database
 https://drive.google.com/file/d/1IHSn7F2UoBlAIOMznO1QdCiTf5aXMWxQ/view?usp=sharing

-the  current conniction string is you may change it on your needs
+the  current connection string is you may change it on your needs

     <add name="umbracoDbDSN" connectionString="Server=LocalHost\SQLEXPRESS;Database=CareerApplicationFormDB;Integrated Security=true" providerName="System.Data.SqlClient" />

--due to many using of "Magic string" in umbraco all of them are saved in the web.config to gain more controll over the project.
+-due to many using of "Magic string" in umbraco all of them are saved in the web.config to gain more control over the project.

 -Mailling Services credentials are in the web.config.